freeman-jiang/eth-rps/README.md

 ## The Application

-The responsive frontend for EthRPS is built using React, NextJS and Chakra UI, and communicates with the contract using Ethers.js.
+The frontend for EthRPS is built using React, NextJS, and Chakra UI, and communicates with the contract using Ethers.js.

 One of the peculiarities of interacting with Solidity contracts is that values are often given as `BigInt` values in Wei, which needed to be converted to ETH.